-Who/what is a 3PVRO?
+Who is required to register as a 3PVRO?

 - Any person or entity, or organization that collects or intends to collect any complete or incomplete voter registration application from a voter must first register with the state as a 3PVRO.
-A 3PVRO may be: - Any candidate, political committee, or political party. - O Any subsidiary or affiliate of a registered 3PVRO that itself independently engages in separate collection of voter registration applications on behalf of the affiliate.
+A 3PVRO may be: - Any candidate, political committee, or political party. - Any subsidiary or affiliate of a registered 3PVRO that itself independently engages in separate collection of voter registration applications on behalf of the affiliate.
 (Affiliate organization means any person, group, or entity associated with the 3PVRO as a subordinate, subsidiary, member, branch, chapter, as a central or parent organization, or through direct or indirect ownership or control.
 Ownership or control means substantial and effective, though not necessarily predominant, ownership or control.)
-See WHO/WHAT IS NOT A 3PVRO? - Note: Any person or entity that prints or distributes blank voter registration applications or helps a person complete an online application form through Florida's official online voter registration system (RegistertoVoteFlorida.gov) or an online fillable form without collecting the paper_applications does require registration as a 3PVRO.
+See WHO/WHAT IS NOT A 3PVRO? - Note: Any person or entity that prints or distributes blank voter registration applications or helps a person complete an online application form through Florida's official online voter registration system (RegistertoVoteFlorida.gov) or an online fillable form without collecting the paper applications does not require registration as a 3PVRO.
 However, if a person, entity, or organization, receives by mail or in person, a paper application, complete or incomplete, even if unsolicited, such person, entity, or organization has a duty to forward the application to the Supervisor of Elections or Division of Elections as soon as possible.

-Who/what is not a 3PVRO?
+Who is not required to register as a 3PVRO?